Our digital product

 The raw data contains errors that need to be corrected.

-- Below is the raw yield map for an oilseed rape field from 2023, imported into Ag Leader SMS software.
+Below is the raw yield map of winter wheat field from 2024, imported into Ag Leader SMS software.

-- By removing unrealistic and outlier values and validating uncalibrated data, we clean the dataset.
-During this process, end of line turns, duplicate rows, and incorrect values are eliminated.
+By removing unrealistic and outlier values and validating uncalibrated data, we clean the dataset.
+During this process duplicate rows, and incorrect values are eliminated.

-Exported from Ag Leader SMS as a .shp file and visualised in ArcGIS Pro.
+Exported from Ag Leader SMS as a shape file after processed and visualised in ArcGIS Pro.

 Distribution of elevations above sea level